icopy-site/awesome-cn/docs/awesome/awesome-python-data-science.md

 * [quaternion](https://github.com/moble/quaternion) - Add built-in support for quaternions to numpy.
 * [adaptive](https://github.com/python-adaptive/adaptive) - Tools for adaptive and parallel samping of mathematical functions.
 * [NumExpr](https://github.com/pydata/numexpr) - A fast numerical expression evaluator for NumPy that comes with an integrated computing virtual machine to speed calculations up by avoiding memory allocation for intermediate results.

+## Web Scraping
+* [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/): The easiest library to scrape static websites for beginners
+* [Scrapy](https://scrapy.org/): Fast and extensible scraping library.
+Can write rules and create customized scraper without touching the core
+* [Selenium](https://selenium-python.readthedocs.io/installation.html#introduction): Use Selenium Python API to access all functionalities of Selenium WebDriver in an intuitive way like a real user.
+* [Pattern](https://github.com/clips/pattern): High level scraping for well-establish websites such as Google, Twitter, and Wikipedia.
+Also has NLP, machine learning algorithms, and visualization
+* [twitterscraper](https://github.com/taspinar/twitterscraper): Efficient library to scrape Twitter

 ## Spatial Analysis
 * [PySal](https://github.com/pysal/pysal) - Python Spatial Analysis Library.